Bingham Canyon's Gold and Silver Era, 1863-1900

 1879 Sale of Old Telegraph property French company 1879.
 Experimental Jordan 10 stamp mill built

-Mining activity increased considerably in about 1869/1870.
+Mining activity increased considerably in late 1870.
 Although the first mining companies were formed five years before, the district did not see serious mining work until transportation costs were reduced with the completion of the Union Pacific/Central Pacific transcontinental rail line in 1869.
 With the prospects of cheap transportation at hand, albeit fifty miles north in Ogden, as early as 1870 a surge of mining development came to the Bingham district.
 By September 1871 the district had thirty-five producing mines.
 Also in September 1871, the Utah Southern Railroad completed the construction of the first ten miles of its line, from Salt Lake City south to Sandy.
 The Utah Southern connected at Salt Lake City with the Utah Central Railroad, which had completed its line in January 1870, covering the forty miles between Ogden and Salt Lake City in just nine months.

 On September 6, 1871, Utah Southern Railroad was completed to Sandy, where there were two smelters at that time, one of which was the Saturn Silver Mining Company, also the largest in the territory.
 The road was organized on February 5, 1871 and ground breaking was held at Salt Lake City on May 2.
 The construction of the road reached Draper, five miles south of Sandy, in December.